sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 The website is a collection of primary and secondary documents.

-Primary documents carry lots of content and are generally stored with each in its own directory.
-Primary documents can be converted from a source format (DocBook, LaTeX, or Markdown) into any of a variety of HTML and PDF output formats.
+_Primary documents_ carry lots of content and are stored with each in its own directory.
+Primary documents can be converted from source documents in [Markdown](../markdown/index.html) into a variety of a variety of HTML-based output formats.

+Also, supported, but deprecated, is support for source documents in DocBook or LaTeX, converted into HTML or PDF.

-Secondary documents are shorter documents that are often intended to accompany a primary document.
+_Secondary documents_ are shorter documents that are often intended to accompany a primary document.
 For example, a set of lecture notes (a primary document) on sorting algorithms might be accompanied by several C++ source code files, each of which will be converted to an